jguzmancampoy/Keypad_Hero/README.md

 # Keypad_Hero
-This repository was created to store code for the third year undergraduate microprocessor laboratory course.
+This repository was created to store code for the project within the third year undergraduate microprocessor laboratory course.